ivan-m/monad-levels/README.md

 * Large usage of associated types means type errors can be difficult to decipher.

-* Assumes that monad transformers like `StateT` can allow any constraint through.

 * Due to usage of closed type-families, it is not possible to add extra instances to typeclasses (i.e. it is not possible to use a custom `State` monad/monad-transformer with